-The answer has become less straightforward in recent years.
-The reason is that there are now many ways for virtual worlds to be built and displayed.
+The answer has become more straightforward in recent years.
+The reason is that there are now more universal standards for how virtual worlds are to be displayed on desktop and laptop computers.

 LEARNING SITES virtual worlds coded using HTML 5 (using the WebGL standard) can be viewed natively in any fully enabled HTML 5 browser without special plugins or add-ons, no matter the operating system.
 Note that different browsers are coming on board with relative compliance to the new HTML 5 standard at different rates; be sure to check your browser first before launching an HTML 5-based virtual world.